Robert-van-Engelen/Forth500/manual.md

     name TYPE ↲
     John Doe OK[0]

+The `NEXT-CHAR` word slices off the first character of a string by incrementing the address and decrementing the length by one:

+    name NEXT-CHAR EMIT CR TYPE ↲
+    J
+    ohn Doe OK[0]

+The `/STRING` ("slash string") word advances the string address and reduces the string length by the given amount and :

+    name 5 /STRING TYPE ↲
+    Doe OK[0]

-Slicing a substring from a (constant) string returns the (constant) substring address and its length:
+We can define a word to slice strings.
+Slicing a substring from a (constant) string returns the (constant) substring address and substring length:

     : slice     ( c-addr1 u1 pos len -- c-addr2 u2 )
       >R        \ save len
       OVER UMIN \ -- c-addr u1 pos where pos is limited to u1
       TUCK      \ -- c-addr pos u1 pos
       - R> UMIN \ -- c-addr pos len where pos+len is limited to u1
       >R + R> ;

 where _pos_ and _len_ take a slice from string _c-addr1_ _u1_ to return the